Athena SWAN Bronze Award

 We signed this charter in 2010 and take our commitment as an employer that is positive about mental health seriously.
 By joining this scheme, we demonstrated our open and accessible policies, and showed that we value teh contribution of every one of our employees.

-We achieved Disability Two Tick status in 2008.
-It is a quality mark awarded by the Department of Work and Pensions for our positive commitment to the employment, retention, training and career development of disabled employees.
+This is a quality mark which we achieved in 2017.
+It is awarded by the Department of Work and Pensions for our positive commitment to the employment, retention, training and career development of disabled employees.

-You can learn more about Athena SWAN, Time to Change, Mindful Employer and Two Ticks in our Dignity, Diversity and Equality section.
+You can learn more about Athena SWAN, Time to Change, Mindful Employer and Disability Confident in our Dignity, Diversity and Equality section.